Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Related Work

 Motion planning enables robots to plan trajectories that avoid obstacles while moving from some start state to a goal state.
-Sampling-based motion planning is a popular paradigm which leverages random sampling of configurations or controls to produce collision-free motion.
-These include the Rapidly-exploring Random Trees (RRT)~\cite{LaValle2001_IJRR} and Probabilistic Roadmap (PRM)~\cite{Kavraki1996_TRA} methods which incrementally construct a collision-free tree or graph.
-These methods provide a probabilistic-completeness guarantee which states that the likelihood of finding a path, if one exists, trends toward one as the number of samples approaches infinity.
-Extensions of these methods provide asymptotic optimality, which guarantees convergence to a globally-optimal path.
-Such methods include PRM*~\cite{Karaman2011_IJRR}, RRT*~\cite{Karaman2011_IJRR}, Fast Marching Trees (FMT*)~\cite{Janson2015_IJRR}, and Batch Informed Trees (BIT*)~\cite{Gammell2015_ICRA}.
+Sampling-based motion planning is a popular paradigm that leverages random sampling of configurations or controls to produce collision-free motion~\cite{Salzman2019_CACM}.
+These include the Rapidly exploring Random Tree (RRT)~\cite{LaValle2001_IJRR} and Probabilistic Roadmap (PRM)~\cite{Kavraki1996_TRA} methods which incrementally construct a collision-free tree or graph embedded in the configuration space.

-Following the exposition of the first asymptotically-optimal motion-planning algorithms~\cite{KF11}, several \emph{asymptotically near-optimal} motion planning algorithms were introduced.
-Here, an algorithm is said to be asymptotically near-optimal if, given any user-provided $\varepsilon >0$, the solution obtained by the algorithm converges to a solution whose cost is at most $1+\varepsilon$ times the cost of the optimal solution as the number of samples tends to infinity.
-Typically, the extra flexibility obtained by relaxing (asymptotic) optimality to near optimality reduces computational efforts.
-This allows, given a finite amount of computation, to find higher-quality solution faster than asymptotically-optimal algorithms making these algorithms appealing for real-world applications~\cite{LB17}.
-Asymptotic near optimality can be achieved by modifying the connection scheme of existing algorithms~\cite{SSH18,SK20} lazy edge evaluation~\cite{SH16} or by removing roadmap edges~\cite{MB13,DB14}.
-For a survey of asymptotically optimal and near-optimal motion-planning methods, see~\cite{gammell-a}.